donnatopia/algorithms-practice/toy-problems/8. Shuffle Deck/shuffleDeck.md

       - repeat the process
   - return the values of the object

+- Plan B (in-place swap):
+  - swap current index and random index for the length of shuffleDeck

 ### Pseudocode
 - Plan A (iterative):
   - create an empty obj